Two-stroke engine: Uniflow scavenging

-In a uniflow engine, the mixture, or "charge air" in the case of a diesel, enters at one end of the cylinder controlled by the piston and the exhaust exits at the other end controlled by an exhaust valve or piston.
-The scavenging gas-flow is, therefore, in one direction only, hence the name uniflow.
+In a uniflow engine, the mixture, or "charge air" in the case of a diesel, enters at one end of the cylinder, controlled by the piston, and the exhaust exits at the other end, controlled by an exhaust valve or piston.
+The scavenging gas flow is, therefore, in one direction only, hence the name uniflow.

 The design using exhaust valve(s) is common in on-road, off-road, and stationary two-stroke engines (Detroit Diesel), certain small marine two-stroke engines (Gray Marine Motor Company, which adapted the Detroit Diesel Series 71 for marine use), certain railroad two-stroke diesel locomotives (Electro-Motive Diesel) and large marine two-stroke main propulsion engines (Wärtsilä).
-Ported types are represented by the opposed piston design in which two pistons are in each cylinder, working in opposite directions such as the Junkers Jumo 205 and Napier Deltic.
+Ported types are represented by the opposed-piston design, in which two pistons are in each cylinder, working in opposite directions, such as the Junkers Jumo 205 and Napier Deltic.
 The once-popular split-single design falls into this class, being effectively a folded uniflow.
 With advanced-angle exhaust timing, uniflow engines can be supercharged with a crankshaft-driven blower, either piston or Roots-type.

-Stepped piston engine
+Stepped-piston engine

 The piston of this engine is "top-hat"-shaped; the upper section forms the regular cylinder, and the lower section performs a scavenging function.
 The units run in pairs, with the lower half of one piston charging an adjacent combustion chamber.

-The upper section of the piston still relies on total-loss lubrication, but the other engine parts are sump lubricated with cleanliness and reliability benefits.
-The mass of the piston is only about 20% more than a loop-scavenged engine's piston because skirt thicknesses can be less.
+The upper section of the piston still relies on total-loss lubrication, but the other engine parts are sump-lubricated, with cleanliness and reliability benefits.
+The mass of the piston is only about 20% more than that of a loop-scavenged engine's piston because skirt thicknesses can be less.